 • Clean the inside of the microwave

-• Remove coffee grounds from the coffee pot
+• Remove the coffee grounds from the coffee maker

 • Empty and clean the trash can